 Who is responsible for building regulations approval?

 You can choose to use:

-This is the case for new builds, as well as alterations, extensions and loft conversions.
+This is the case for those that self build, as well as all manner of projects such as renovating a house, extensions and loft conversions.

 Approved inspectors are registered with the Construction Industry Council.
 They must re-register every five years to maintain high standards.